Skip to content

 Is 7% return realistic?

 Long-term diversified equity averages 5-7% real, 7-9% nominal.
-Use lower rates for conservative planning.
+Lower rates reflect more conservative planning assumptions.

 Related Calculators